venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj5_VehicleDetection/To Submit/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+This approach initially yeilded reasonble results with quite a number of false positives.
+In order to remove false positives, three major changes were done in the pipeline:

+* **Change of Colorspace** - RGB to YCrCb
+* **Choice of features** - Using only HOG in YCrCb color space Although the mentioned choice of features yeilded very good results for test dataset, it performed badly for the project video.
+Further investigation yielded two directions for change:
+6.1 Images presented in Vehicle Database had different darkeness / contrast and representative colors for cars used in the project video
+6.2 The images used in the non-car database did not adequately represent the different colors of the road (under different lighting and texture).
+In order to well represent these two cases, I added image segments from the test images for car and non-car manually to train the classifier.
+While using all features (spatial, histogram and HOG), the classifier did very poorly in the test video detecting no windows.
+Further exploration and debugging with multiple combinatorial parameter options, the following feature space and datasets worked very well for the project.
+* Using only HOG feature space
+* Use YCrCb channel to compute HOG
+* Augment existing vehicle database with images of non-cars only (specifically the roads) - Hard Negative Mining technique These choice of parameters not only drastically reduced the false positives in the output video, it also helped in higher accuracy on the classifier.

+* **Approximation of Bounding Boxes** - instead of averaging over heatmaps of last n frames, the final bounding boxes in each frame is compared against the last k compliant frames and the largest bounding box is chosen in order to smoothen the transition of bounding boxes from frame to frame

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 * Here are three example frames and their corresponding heatmaps, bounding boxes and the final output annotated box
 ![alt text][image7]

 ---

 ### Discussion
 **Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?**
 This project was largely heuristic based and was very diffcult to implement and get the right results working.
-There are a number of parameters to be taken in to account in order to get the final output right.
+There are a number of parameters to be taken in to account in order to get the final output right i.e. Color space, the choice of features, data curation, sliding window configurations, choice of thresholds for heatmaps.

 As dicussed earlier, feature extractor pipeline is one of the two central piece of the algorithm.
 In this pipeline, the colorspace and choice of using only HOG features were explored.
 I did try HSV and HSL color spaces.
 I did not get good results.
+Although RGB gave good results it introduced a lot of false positives in the test video.
+Since it is the first step in the pipeline, it was so hard to detect this step as the key reason of false positives and required a lot of debugging (backwards).

 The other central piece is the sliding window pipeline where there are a number of variables to be tuned based on the position of car in the image frame.
 For example, for cars at a farther distance, window size > 96 might not be helpful.